tayloraswift/swift-opengl/README.md

 An OpenGL function loader written in pure swift.
 To use it, `import OpenGL` in your swift file.

 *OpenGL* is a function loader which allows you to call OpenGL GPU functions from swift programs.
-These functions are loaded lazily at runtime by *OpenGL*. *OpenGL* also diagnoses invalid OpenGL function calls due to the function not being available on a particular GPU and OpenGL version.
+These functions are loaded lazily at runtime by *OpenGL*. *OpenGL* also diagnoses invalid OpenGL function calls due to the function not being available on a particular GPU and OpenGL version. *OpenGL* can load any OpenGL function up to OpenGL 4.5.

 *OpenGL* provides access to OpenGL functions both with labeled and unlabeled arguments.
 This can help you avoid common argument ordering bugs.